 To become a member an individual must complete and submit an application.
 The department currently limits out-of-district volunteer positions to ten.
 When a position opens applications submitted within the last six months are reviewed and interviews are scheduled.
 Applicants will be selected based on departmental needs and applicant qualifications.

-Volunteer members are required to attend two out of three monthly business meetings (currently held the first Tuesday of the month at 5:30 pm).
+Volunteer members are required to attend two monthly meetings per quarter (currently held the first Tuesday of the month at 6:30 pm).
 For structure firefighters the requirements include 16 hours per year of in person fire training, two of three monthly drill days (held the third Saturday of each month at 9:00 am) and two of three monthly rig checks per calendar quarter.
-EMS members operate under Southern Nevada Heath District protocols and are required to maintain licensure through SNHD.
+EMS training is scheduled bi-monthly every second Thursday of the month, members operate under Southern Nevada Heath District protocols and are required to maintain licensure through SNHD.

 All volunteer members are required to perform 24 hours per month of on duty time or respond to a minimum of 10% of calls toned out by the fire alarm office.